aleksandra-kim/gsa-dash/README.rst

 of Life Cycle Assessment, with necessary computations and visualization of the results - all in one place.

+The dashboard has been implemented with (Dash)[https://dash.plotly.com/] - framework for building data apps that was written on top of Plotly.js and React.js.
+Non enterprise version of Dash has the [MIT license](https://github.com/plotly/dash/blob/dev/LICENSE).

 Note that the app is not well tested, but it does work on the example Brightway project "Uncertainties Chaerhan" that you can import using `dev/import_chaerhan.py <https://github.com/aleksandra-kim/gsa_dash/blob/main/dev/import_chaerhan.py>`_